oisintohak/The-Drum-School---MS1/README.md

 ### Five Planes:

 #### - Strategy (What this website aims to achieve, and for whom?)
 The website aims to present essential information that the user stories request in a way that is visually appealing, professional and accessible.
+The main purpose of the website is to gain new students by motivating them to fill out the contact form.